joakimstenhammar/molsim/doc/appendix.md

 # Suggestion or Problems? {#SuggestionOfProblems}

-If you have suggestions or problems with Molsim, open an issue [online](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/issues).
+If you have suggestions or problems with Molsim, open an issue [online](https://github.com/joakimstenhammar/molsim/issues/).
 Please add the following information to help us help you:

-* MOLSIM version number
+* MOLSIM version number (check by running `molsim --version`)
 * Host computer (name and configuration)
 * Suggestion or problem in as much detail as possible
 * Any Input/Cnf files needed to reproduce the error